Intermesh/groupoffice-docs/using/connect-a-device/macos.rst

    .. figure:: /_static/macos-caldav/5-account-settings.png
       :width: 400px

-6. Now check your Calendar or Contact app for your Group-Office data!
+6. Now check your Calendar or Contact app for your GroupOffice data!

 .. note:: Unfortunately the Contacts app on MacOS will only sync the first address book in CardDAV.